inokone/raw.ninja/README.md

 # RAW.Ninja

-Cheap photo storage for professional purposes.
+Source code of a decomissioned cheap photo storage for professional purposes.
 A personal project to learn Go language.

-The target is a web application capable of handling reltively large image files (>50Mb), generating thumbnails.
+The target was an SAAS web application that supports Professional needs of image storage  - including uploading, editing and sharing raw and processed image files, assisting contract-based image retention.

+The application was written in Go and React + JS, hosted in AWS and was available at https://raw.ninja

-## Functional requirements (planned)
+## Features

-- Authentication/Authorization including OpenId Connect
+### User Management

+- User authentication with email/password or social login (Google, Facebook)
+- Email verification and password recovery
+- User roles (Free tier, Administrator)
+- User quotas and storage limits
+- Profile management and statistics

+### Image Management

+- Upload RAW and processed images (single or batch)
+- Multiple storage backends (local filesystem, AWS S3)
+- Automatic thumbnail generation
+- Image organization with albums
+- Image rating and favorites
+- Fullscreen image viewer with zoom
+- Quick search across images and albums
-- Uploading and storing RAW image files of various types
+- Editing raw image files
-- Browse accessible files
-- Download/Delete single/selected file(s)
-- Share files between users
+- Customizable retention rule sets based on upload time
+- Analytics on uploded images and trends

+### Security & Compliance

+- HTTPS support (HTTP for local development)
+- JWT-based authentication
-- Setting up lifecycle for uploaded images
+- Cookie consent for EU compliance
-- Marking favorite images (exempt from lifecycle rules)
+- Terms of service and privacy policy
+- Cloudflare protection and domain management
+- Googlr recaptcha for login and registration flows

+### Technical Infrastructure

+- Docker-based deployment
+- AWS S3 for image and blob storage - with retrieval
+- PostgreSQL database for the rest with SSL and encryption
+- SendGrid email integration
+- AWS deployment (EC2, ALB)
+- Automated database migrations
+- API doc using Swagger

+### Administrative Features

+- User management dashboard
+- System statistics and monitoring
+- Storage and quota management
+- Upload tracking and analytics

 ## Set up for development